kallsyms/santa-sleigh/README.md

 - `go test ./...` exercises the codebase.
 - The daemon logs to both stdout and the configured log file using structured JSON output (`log/slog`).
-- Uploaded files are staged with a suffix (default `.partial`) to avoid duplicate work and archived on success.
+- Uploaded files are staged with a suffix (default `.partial`) to avoid duplicate work and are removed once they land successfully in S3.
 - Version information can be overridden with `-ldflags "-X github.com/kallsyms/santa-sleigh/internal/daemon.version=<value>"`.

 ## Repository Layout